CentraleSupelec/aristote-dispatcher/README.md

 ### Consumer

-The consumer is the python block which pulls messages from the rabbitmq queue and sends them to the inference server.
+The consumer is the Python block which pulls messages from the RabbitMQ queue and sends them to the inference server.

 | Name                          | Description                                                                                                   | Value                                          |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------|------------------------------------------------|